Average salary in South Carolina

 Greenville | $41,461 |

-Average salary in South Carolina by county
+What is the average salary in South Carolina by county?

-Reviewing average salaries in South Carolina by city is not necessarily an adequate metric for average salaries across the state, since it’s entirely urban focused.
-A good idea is to weigh these figures up against the average salary in South Carolina by county, as this will take areas outside the main cities into account and offer a broader idea of salary ranges.
+You can also weigh these figures up against the average salary in South Carolina by county, as this will take areas outside the main cities into account and offer a broader idea of salary ranges.

 The same survey from the US Census Bureau gives further insight this way, with the average household income calculated for each county.

-Here are some of the highest paying counties in South Carolina, according to the US Census Bureau's latest American Community Survey:
+Here are some of the highest-paying counties in South Carolina, according to the US Census Bureau's latest American Community Survey:

 County | Average household income |